 I appreciate my husband giving me a delicious chocolate mini cake for Valentine’s Day without freaking out about the calories and I enjoy every single bite while eating it.

+I learned that I am not just a hollow shell, but I have potential and I have so much love to give.
 I can be creative again using the space in my mind that used to be taken up by my eating disorder.
 I started to crawl out of my shell and actually learn to have self-confidence.
 I started to believe in myself and in the work I do and therefor have been more efficient and productive than ever before.
 I can even say that I am proud of myself without feeling ashamed.

 I feel deeply, intimately and madly in love with myself and my body; a body with curves, imperfections and flaws, but so unique and forever mine.
 By learning to love the person that I am, I was also able to begin to love my husband on an infinitely deeper level.
 I am now a much better wife and lover.